lmammino/streams-workshop/06-custom-streams/README.md

  - Convert the data from one format to another, for instance make a text uppercase;
  - Filter the incoming data and ignore chunks that are not relevant, for instance ignore all the negative numbers, push all the others;
- - Stringify objects in an object stream so that they can be piped to a file or the standard output.
+ - Stringify objects in an object stream so that they can be piped to a file or the standard output;
+ - Batch multiple chunks together to avoid multiple writes over expensive backends.

 Let's actually see how to implement the uppercasify stream: